Indresh10/100-Days-of-C/readme.md

-# welcome to 100 days of C
+# day 11

+Given a string ''.
+The task is to find the window length that contains all the characters of the given string at least one time.